EPOCHS VI: The Size and Shape Evolution of Galaxies since z ~ 8 with JWST Observations: Results

 First, the source is extracted from the original stamp by measuring a segmentation map with \textsc{GalClean}\footnote{\url{https://github.com/astroferreira/galclean}}.
 Then, the image is geometrically re-binned from the source redshift to the target redshift based on the standard cosmology, preserving its flux.
 This is done to ensure that higher redshift sources have the appropriate geometric scaling due to the adopted cosmology.
 The resulting image from the rebinning has its flux scaled due to the cosmological dimming effect.
-Furthermore, shot noise is sampled from the source new light distribution, which is then convolved with the target JWST PSF of the rest-frame filter in the target redshift.
+Furthermore, shot noise is sampled from the source new light distribution, which is then convolved with the target JWST PSF of the rest-frame filter in the target redshift, to mimic an observation in the rest-frame optical.
 Then, the final redshifted source is placed on a random real CEERS background to mimic a real observation.
 This results in a sample of 2418 simulated images.

 Although \textsc{AREIA} allows the user to include size corrections and brightness corrections to mimic redshift evolution, we keep all intrinsic properties of the galaxies constant at each redshift, simulating only observational effects.